unahouExosite/docs/guide/resource_storage.md

 description property.
 Exceptions to this are certain restrictions which are noted in the respective resource pages.
 During normal operation of a resource, the processing output will be converted to that format before storing the value in the database.
-Note, that the format of the database can not be altered via the 'update' API.
+Note that the format of the database can not be altered via the 'update' API.
 The following database formats are supported currently.